William Marshal, 1st Earl of Pembroke: Royal favour

 During Henry's last days he had promised William the hand and estates of Isabel de Clare but had not completed the arrangements.
 King Richard, however, confirmed the offer and so in August 1189, William and Isabel married.
 William acquired large estates and claims in England, Wales, Normandy and Ireland.
 Some estates, however, were excluded from the deal.
 Marshal did not obtain Pembroke and the title of earl, which his father-in-law had enjoyed, until 1199, as it had been taken into the king's hand in 1154.
 However, the marriage transformed the landless knight from a minor family into one of the richest men in the kingdom, a sign of his power and prestige at court.
 They had five sons and five daughters, and have numerous descendants.
-William made many improvements to his wife's lands, including extensive additions to Pembroke Castle and Chepstow Castle.
+William made many improvements to his wife's lands, including extensive additions to Usk Castle, Pembroke Castle and Chepstow Castle, notable for their early use of round towers.
 Even though the marriage was a reward for his political and military services, and despite a significant age difference, the couple appear to have developed a real love and affection for each other.
 It is also notable that there is no evidence that Marshal ever took a mistress, which was commonplace for nobles and often widely discussed and reported.

 William was included in the council of regency which Richard appointed on his departure for the Third Crusade in 1190.
 He took the side of John, the king's brother, when the latter expelled Justiciar William Longchamp from the kingdom, but he soon discovered that the interests of John were different from those of Richard.
 Hence in 1193 he joined with the loyalists in making war upon him.
 In the spring of 1194 during the course of the hostilities in England and before Richard's return, William's elder brother John Marshal (who was serving as seneschal) was killed while defending Marlborough for John.
 Richard allowed William to succeed his brother in the hereditary marshalship and his paternal honour of Hamstead Marshall.
-William served Richard in his wars in Normandy against Philip II.
+William served Richard in his wars in Normandy against Philip II between 1194 and 1199.
+One particularly famous feat of arms occurred when William (who was around fifty) successfully invigorated a faltering assault on the castle of Milli in May 1197 by climbing a scaling-ladder onto the enemy ramparts in full armor, fighting off the defenders on top until reinforcements arrived and striking down the castles constable with a single powerful blow.
 On Richard's deathbed, he designated William as custodian of Rouen and of the royal treasure during the interregnum.